Aurelio López: MLB career

-López is perhaps best known for his role as the setup reliever for the Tigers during their 1984 championship season, when he finished with a 10-1 record, 14 saves, and a 2.94 ERA.
-López had a 1-0 record in both the 1984 American League Championship Series (ALCS) and 1984 World Series, and he did not give up an earned run in over six innings pitched that postseason.
+López is perhaps best known for his role as the setup reliever for the Tigers during their 1984 championship season, as the righthander was used to complement Tigers' lefthanded closer Willie Hernández.
+The latter had a dominant season, winning both the AL Cy Young Award and MVP, while López was brilliant in his own right, finishing with a 10-1 record, 14 saves, and a 2.94 ERA.
+López had a 1-0 record in the 1984 American League Championship Series (ALCS) and again in the 1984 World Series, and did not give up an earned run over the six combined innings he pitched that postseason.
 He faced seven batters in Game Five of the 1984 World Series, retiring them all in Detroit's 8-4 Championship-clinching victory.
 After the pitcher got out of two extra-inning jams to earn the win in Game 2 of the ALCS in Kansas City, Detroit manager Sparky Anderson said, "Nothing surprises me about Lopez.
 I've had him for five years and believe me, there's nothing like him.
 He's got heart and there is none better.
 He's one of the all-time hearts."
 While in Detroit, López had earned the nickname "Señor Smoke", as he hailed from Mexico and threw a powerful fastball.

 By early 1985, López stated his intentions to enter free agency after the season.
 He placed his Detroit home up for sale, but appeared to soften when Detroit opened to the possibility of new contract negotiations.
 He said that he wanted to pitch another year or two and then enter the fast food business in Detroit.
-In late May, the Associated Press reported that López and Detroit reached a "gentleman's agreement" which would allow the pitcher to finish his career in Detroit, though no contract was signed.
+In late May, the Associated Press reported that López and Detroit reached a "gentleman's agreement" which would allow the pitcher to finish his career in Detroit, although no contract was signed.
 López finished the 1985 season with a 3-7 record and five saves.
 The Tigers made López a free agent in November of that year.
 He temporarily retired again in early 1986 before signing with the Houston Astros.

-López reached the postseason that year with Houston.
-In the 1986 National League Championship Series, he pitched 1 1/3 scoreless innings in Game Two, but he was the losing pitcher in Game Six when the New York Mets won the series.
+López pitched well for the Astros over the rest of 1986, helping the team make the postseason that year.
+In the 1986 National League Championship Series, he pitched 1 1/3 scoreless innings in Game Two, but was the losing pitcher in Game Six when the New York Mets won the series.
 López pitched the fourteenth through sixteenth innings and surrendered the go ahead run twice.
 During spring training before the 1987 season, López was arrested in Florida on charges of driving while intoxicated and driving with a suspended license.
 He earned his final major league save on May 12, 1987.
 He finished his MLB career with a 62-36 win–loss record, 93 saves and a 3.56 earned run average.
 López's career save total was the highest among Mexican pitchers in MLB until Joakim Soria surpassed the mark in 2010.